-The best price found from United States to Indonesia is on October 6th, 2015, travelling with EVA Air.
+The best price found from United States to Indonesia is on April 25th, 2017, travelling with Singapore Airlines.
 See more options, compare prices and book: search flights.

 Indonesia is well connected to the rest of the world by numerous airlines.
 Many international flights, especially those to Bali, stop first in Singapore due to runway restrictions at Bali.

 Both are in the midst of expansion and projects.
 Other airports with international links – albeit limited – include Balikpapan, Medan, Surabaya, Lombok and Manado.

 Multiple international airlines service Indonesia.

 Air New Zealand (www.airnewzealand.com) Serves Bali and Jakarta from Australia and New Zealand.